nonprofitmba/jpberriz.net/_posts/2021-02-01-searching-for-sources-on-strategic-planning.md

 category: Nonprofit strategic planning
 tags: Purpose Resources
 ---
-<p class=message>I'm undergoing a strategic planning process at my nonprofit, and also at two of the nonprofits for which I'm a board member.
-I'm familiar with different approaches to strategic planning, but I feel that I need to go deeper into the subject. </p>
+I'm undergoing a strategic planning process at my nonprofit, and also at two of the nonprofits for which I'm a board member.
+I'm familiar with different approaches to strategic planning, but I feel that I need to go deeper into the subject.

 Here is my starting point: